-Constance Wu Seems Unhappy That Her Show ‘Fresh Of The Boat’ Was Renewed And Twitter Is Confused
+Constance Wu Seems Unhappy That Her Show, ‘Fresh Of The Boat,’ Was Renewed And Twitter Is Confused

 Before this exchange, the 37-year-old actress tweeted, “So upset right now that I’m literally crying.
 Ugh.
 F*ck,” and “F*ckin hell,” shortly after the news about the renewal went public.
 Twitter was also buzzing with a rumor that her Crazy Rich Asians co-star Gemma Chan had liked and then unliked a tweet that was unflattering to Constance.

-As one fan wrote: “Gemma Chan and Constance Wu having beef is the saddest thing ever.”
+“Gemma Chan and Constance Wu having beef is the saddest thing ever,” one fan wrote.

-The now-deleted tweet was made by Yashar Ali, a New York Magazine and Huffington Post contributor who claimed that Constance’s tweets were unsurprising because she has a reputation for having a less than pleasant personality.
+The now-deleted tweet was made by Yashar Ali, a New York Magazine and Huffington Post contributor who claimed that Constance’s tweets were unsurprising because she has a reputation for having a less-than-pleasant personality.
 He later deleted the tweets and apologized after fans complained that they were misogynistic.

 As for other reasons why Constance could be so upset with Fresh Of The Boat at the moment, some Twitter users suggested that it might have everything to do with how her character — the matriarch of the family Jessica Huang — is being written.